learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

 This method finds elements by their `className`.
 Unlike the previous method, class names do not need to be unique, so this method returns an `HTMLCollection` of all the elements with the given class.
+An `HTMLCollection` is an array-like structure containing a list of elements.
 You can iterate over an `HTMLCollection` with a simple `for` loop.

 Given the following DOM tree: